tjoyner/ofvioletsandlicorice/chapter1.md

 Daniel shrugged his shoulders and looked her in the eye.
 Amalia shifted her gaze toward the center of the table.

-"Ok," she said, "as I wrote, you'll do five nights for us on the Greats of France, and I or my brother will bring wines from local producers that interest you.
+"Ok," she said, "as I wrote, you'll do five nights for us on the Great Wines of France, and I or my brother will bring wines from local producers that interest you.
 The first event is scheduled for this evening, remember?"

 "Monsieur Bordeaux...
 I remember."
 Daniel nodded and added, "I have a list of producers who I'd like to meet: Gaja, Mascarello, Ratti, Rabezzana, Ceretto... your big names.
 In France, it goes without saying, they love Barola, Nebbiolo, Barbaresco and now also Barbera..."
 <br/><br/><br/>